PlanterApp/planter_blog/content/posts/plant-your-protein/index.md

 * **Let it dry**: For storage crops like lentils or chickpeas, leave pods to dry on the plant before harvesting.
 * **Save seeds**: Dry beans and grains store well all year and can be replanted.

-Many legumes, including **soybeans, chickpeas, peas, lentils, and fava beans**, are **nitrogen-fixers**.
+**Bonus fact:** Many legumes, including soybeans, chickpeas, peas, lentils, and fava beans, are nitrogen-fixers.
 That means they work with bacteria in the soil to pull nitrogen from the air and convert it into a form plants can use.
 This natural fertilization reduces the need for synthetic nitrogen fertilizers, which are energy-intensive to produce and can pollute water systems!

 Start small, experiment wildly, and celebrate the fact that your dinner might start from a single sprout.